Cattn/FSai/README.md

 ### Gemeni API Usage
 You need to provide your own Gemeni API key in settings.
-The free tier is acceptable for 90% of usage.
+The free tier is perfectly fine for most usage (however if you want advanced & more data processing, a paid account may suit you better.)

 ### Issues
 This app should run perfectly fine on all platforms.
 If you encounter any issues, please create an [issue here](https://github.com/Cattn/FSai/issues/new)